 Before you negotiate with a buyer or seller, you should know the details of the deal as well as possible — how long the person has owned the home, how much equity they have, why they want to sell, your max offer, how much it’ll cost to fix up, etc.

-Those numbers are critical for the negotiations because they’ll help you negotiate.
+Those numbers are critical for real estate negotiation because they’ll help you negotiate.

 If, for example, the seller asks for an explanation of why your offer is so low, you can explain the math to them.

-If they shy away from your initial offer, knowing why they want to sell and/or how much equity they have can give you insight into their behavior.
+Knowing why they want to sell and/or how much equity they have can give you insight into their behavior if they shy away from your initial offer.

 So yes, you want to blank slate.